The Rise of Social Networking in the United States

 Global social networks ranked by number of users 2014

-- Number of smartphone social network users in the United States from 2011 to 2017 (in millions)
+- Number of social network users worldwide from 2010 to 2018 (in billions)

-- Forecast: social network users in selected countries in 2013 and 2017Forecast: social network users in selected countries in 2013 and 2017
+- Social network users in selected countries in 2014 and 2018Social network users in selected countries in 2014 and 2018

 - Who may use the "Chart of the Day"?